ubccr/xdmod-ondemand/docs/upgrade.md

 OnDemand resources, you will want to do these steps for each resource.

 NOTES:
-- If the time zone of the resource's OnDemand web server is different than the time zone of your XDMoD MySQL server, .
 - These instructions assume that your value for [configuration setting] is the default, .
 If not, the query will need to be modified.
 - Replace RESOURCE_ID and RESOURCE_NAME with the ID and name of the resource, respectively.